verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 ...
 istio-ingressgateway   LoadBalancer
 ```
-Again referring to the OKE use case,
+Again referring to the OKE use case, this means there will another OCI load balancer created,
-that means there will another OCI load balancer created, routing traffic to the Istio ingress gateway pod.
+routing traffic to the Istio ingress gateway pod.

 ### External DNS
 When you install Verrazzano, you can optionally use an external DNS for your domain.
 If you do that,